Grand Affairs Group recognises the work of the following organisations

 1) The assessment incurs costs and these costs will be passed on to you

-2) Should your examiner not pass the assessment then the certificates issued will be declared void and you could find you have no insurance cover.
+2) Should your inspector not pass the assessment then the certificates issued will be declared void and you could find you have no insurance cover.

 If you decide not to use either an PIPA or ADIPS inspector then it is up to you to ensure that you can prove your chosen inspectors competence.
 It will not be sufficient to just say that your chosen inspector has x amount of years experience.